 * Flexibility to adapt to the changes in the patient's/ familiy's needs

 * Willingness to undergo a background check and complete training

 We ask that those who have recently lost a loved one wait a year before becoming a hospice volunteer.
 You are welcome to participate in our bereavement programs during this time.

 All volunteers must complete a 2-day training program.
-Our next scheduled volunteer training is Thursday, May 25, and Thursday, June 1, 2017, from 9:30 to 4 each day.
+Our next scheduled volunteer training is Monday, July 31, and Wednesday, August 2.